-4.-6.
-Narateen Facilitators are drawn from a limited pool of Nar-Anon or NA.
+B. Narateen Facilitators are drawn from a limited pool of Nar-Anon or NA.

 Since In-Person interviews are recommended for all organizations where youth are involved, as are references, and observation of the applicant, how is this accomplished for Narateen?

-II B. What Criteria Will Be Used?
+What Criteria Will Be Used?

-- 1. Facilitator is a well-known, 2 year member of the specific Nar-Anon group starting up a new Narateen group - 2.
-Fluent in the "language" of Nar-Anon and NA; 12 Steps, Concepts and Traditions - 3.
-Is actively working the 12 Steps of NA or Nar-Anon Program. - C. Who will evaluate the criteria?
-NPP the Narateen Process Person receives the reports and has the authority to approve Facilitators, (See: page 2: NPP)
+- 1. Facilitator is a well-known

+- a.
+2 year member of the specific Nar-Anon group starting up a new Narateen group

+- b.
+Fluent in the "language" of Nar-Anon and NA;

+- i.
+12 Steps

+- ii.
+12 Concepts

+- iii.12 Traditions

+- c.
+Actively in Recovery; working the 12 Steps of NA or Nar-Anon Program.

+C. Who will evaluate the criteria?
+NTPP as supported by WSO